ElineSophie/Project/process.md

 ---
 On this day, I made the design mark down.
 Here, I described which visualization will be on each page and i looked for the data that is needed for each visualization.

+I also changed my page.

 *Problem*

 It was really frustrating which kind of visualization is necessary.